lokesh/pinback/README.md

 View your Swarm check-ins in your calendar app.

-This app does the following:
+This app does the following...
 1. Fetches check-in data from Swarm API
 2. Converts to iCalendar format
 3. Uploads to AWS S3